 Workers don’t need a psychological evaluation, psychological diagnosis, or authorization from their claim manager to qualify for BHI.
 BHI is covered for all injured workers to support their recovery.
 No authorization is required and there is no cost to the worker if they have an active claim.
 The diagnosis used for BHI is the physical injury diagnosis of the accepted condition.

-2) Psychological Consultation - If a worker is suspected to have a mental disorder, they should be referred for a psychological consultation to ascertain whether there is a diagnosable mental condition impeding their ability to return to work.
+If a worker is suspected to have a mental disorder, they should be referred for a psychological consultation to ascertain whether there is a diagnosable mental condition that complicates their ability to return to work within a reasonable timeframe.
 Typically, a psychological consultation includes a diagnostic interview, review of available medical records, and psychometric testing.
 It requires authorization from the worker’s claim manager.

 Psychological consultations are fundamental in guiding psychological treatment.
 They also help to clarify whether a worker has a mental disorder that is caused or aggravated by a work-related injury or illness, or whether there is a pre-existing or unrelated mental condition that is delaying recovery from work-related injury or illness.

-3) Psychotherapy - BHI is not appropriate for workers with a diagnosed mental disorder.
-In such cases, workers should attend psychotherapy.
-In the L&I environment, psychotherapy is usually called “mental health treatment.”
+BHI is not appropriate for workers with a diagnosed mental disorder.
+In such cases, workers should attend psychotherapy, also called "mental health treatment" in the L&I environment.

-Workplace accidents can have a significant psychological impact on the workers who experience them, as well as their families and loved ones.
+Workplace accidents can have a significant psychological impact on workers and their families.
 Psychotherapy can help workers overcome emotional problems that can arise after a work accident or its sequelae, learn pain management strategies, and rebuild their self-esteem.

 A course of psychotherapy can last up to 90 days.
 Reauthorization for ongoing treatment may be sought if documentation shows that the psychotherapy has resulted in clinically meaningful improvement.